adinandradrs/cezbek-engine/README.md

 Kezbek database is separated into 2 schemas (in production it can be placed in a different machine if we do not use high performant server) :

-- cezbek-engine as a daily schema that holds transaction and tiering data.
+- cezbek-engine as a operating schema that holds parameters, partners, transactions, and tiering data.

 - cezbek-analytics as a reporting schema that holds transaction summary and used for reporting.